 Other Strawberry Fields amenities include an open air covered pavilion with picnic tables, a shuffleboard layout, and a barbecue fire pit.
+In late 2021, also added are two pickleball courts and 2 bocce ball courts.
 The park offers free wi-fi and while not super-fast is probably a cut-above the average campground wi-fi service.
 They don’t offer cable, however we found Chiefland antenna TV service was quite good – – – all the national channels, npr channels, a few local special channels, more than 20 options.

 Located on the edge of the city surrounded by farmland, the Strawberry Fields Campground has a rural peacefulness, yet it is within walking distance of several important services: an ACE hardware store, a Save-A-Lot grocery store, the Garden Patch Cafe, and Ralph’s Burger House.
 Wilson Gas offering RV propane fillup is less than a mile away.
 The North Coast Bike Trail is nearby and we have found that the sidewalks and quiet streets provide safe biking from the campground to the bike trail.
 The Walmart SuperCenter is about a 2 mile drive.

 Two other aspects we like.
 It is family run – Tim and Ana West.
 We also think the price is fair for the quality of the facility and its amenities.
 2021 rates were $35 a day; $200 a week.